rogaha/www.docker.io/_pages/about.md

 *   Creation of lightweight, private PAAS environments
 *   Automated testing and continuous integration/deployment
 *   Deploying and scaling web apps, databases and backend services

+\* Please note Docker is currently under heavy developement.
+It should not be used production (yet).

 ## Learn what Docker is all about